openppg/x4-controller/README.md

 # EPPG Controller

-Arduino logic for OpenPPG Throttle Controller
+Arduino based logic for OpenPPG Throttle Controller

+#### This master branch is only for the latest OpenPPG hardware (Batch 4)

 > For batch 2 (Arduino nano based) controllers please see the [batch-2 branch](https://github.com/openppg/eppg-controller/tree/batch-2).